SunitaG/Multi-modal-medical-image-synthesis/README.md

  ```

 ## Training
 The modal can traied to perform super resolution and can also take multi-modal data.
-In order to train the model, execute the following command with the specific arguments:
+In order to train the model, execute the following command with the specified arguments:
 ```
 python3 train.py --dataroot ../path/to/dataset --name NAME --display_dir DISPLAY_DIR --result_dir RESULT_DIR --multi_modal 1
 tensorboard --logdir DISPLAY_DIR/NAME